-Audiologists help people manage their hearing loss with hearing technology and rehabilitation.
+Audiologists help people manage hearing loss with hearing technology and rehabilitation.
 They also help people learn about what to do to prevent hearing loss.

 Why your child might see an audiologist